 - "Boilable" cooking pouches and tightly closed plastic bags should be slit, pierced or vented as directed by package.
 If they are not, plastic could burst during or immediately after cooking, possibly resulting in injury.
 Also, plastic storage containers should be at least partially uncovered because they form a tight seal.
-When cooking with containers tightly covered with plastic wrap, remove covering carefully and direct steam - Use foil only as directed in this guide.
-TV dinners may be microwaved in foil trays less than 3/4" high; remove the top foil cover and return the tray to the box.
-When using foil in the microwave oven, keep the foil at least 1" away from the sides of the oven.
+When cooking with containers tightly covered with plastic wrap, remove covering carefully and direct steam away from hands and face. - Use foil only as directed in this manual.
+TV dinners may be microwaved in foil trays less than 3⁄4" (1.9 cm) high; remove the top foil cover and return the tray to the box.
+When using foil in the microwave oven, keep the foil at least 1" (2.5 cm) away from the sides of the oven.